-Juan Auz is an Ecuadorian lawyer and a PhD candidate at the Hertie School’s Centre for Fundamental Rights in Berlin.
+Juan is an Ecuadorian lawyer and postdoc researcher at Tilburg University’s Law School.
+He obtained his PhD from the Hertie School’s Centre for Fundamental Rights in Berlin.
 Before this, he was an Alexander von Humboldt fellow at the Potsdam Institute for Climate Impact Research (PIK).
-His research lies at the junction of human rights and climate change law with a focus on Latin America.
-Juan has previously worked for several years in Ecuador on indigenous peoples’ rights in Amazonia as the co-founder of Terra Mater and Executive Director of Fundación Pachamama.
+His research lies at the junction of human rights and climate change law, focusing on Latin America.
+Juan has worked for several years in Ecuador on indigenous peoples’ rights in Amazonia as the co-founder of Terra Mater and Executive Director of Fundación Pachamama.
 He holds an LL.B. from Universidad de las Americas in Quito and an LL.M. in Global Environmental Law from the University of Edinburgh.
-Juan, among others, is a member of the IUCN’s World Commission on Environmental Law, the Global Network for the Study of Human Rights and the Environment and the European Society of International Law (ESIL).
+Juan is a member of the IUCN’s World Commission on Environmental Law, the Global Network for the Study of Human Rights and the Environment and the European Society of International Law (ESIL).